Mick Veitch: Political career

 He joined the Labor Party in March 1989 He became the Secretary of the Young Branch of the Labor Party.
 He has been a delegate to the NSW ALP State Conference and the National Conference.

 He was elected as an independent shire councillor for Young Shire Council in September 1995.
 He was re-elected in 1999 and 2004.

 In 1998, he ran as the Labor Party candidate for the federal seat of Hume (a Liberal/National coalition safe seat).
 He was unsuccessful in that campaign, losing to Liberal Party candidate Alby Schultz.

 Veitch was deputy chair of the nine-member Southern Area Health Board for New South Wales.

 Veitch was elected on 24 March 2007 to the New South Wales Legislative Council with the 19th-highest quota at that election.
-He has served as Deputy Government Whip, Parliamentary Secretary for Primary Industries and on numerous Legislative Council Committees.
+He was a member of the Socialist Left faction of Labor.
+He served as Deputy Government Whip, Parliamentary Secretary for Primary Industries and on numerous Legislative Council Committees.
 He served on the Opposition front bench from 2011 holding responsibility for Trade and Investment, Regional Infrastructure and Services and Regional and Rural Affairs.
-He is currently the Shadow Minister for Primary Industries, Lands and Western NSW.
+He is subsequently served as Shadow Minister for Primary Industries, Lands and Western NSW.

 At the 2022 NSW Labor Conference, he was not endorsed for a winnable seat at the 2023 state election, securing the ninth position on the ticket.
 He was not elected.